plandes/cisql/README.md

 The tool itself comes with no JDBC drivers.
-However it does have JDBC *configuration* settings for popular databases and are configured in the [driver.csv resource].
+However it does have JDBC *configuration* settings for popular databases and are configured in the [driver resource](resources/driver.csv).
 The system uses the [maven repository] system and will automatically download and use the new driver without having to exit and restart the program.

 To configure and install a new JDBC driver (in this example to read comma delimited CSV files):